How Credit Reference Letters Work

 Use your credit: Your personal credit might help you qualify for business loans and other forms of business credit.
 With many lenders, you’re even required to make a personal guarantee on business loans.
 Doing so allows lenders to go after personal assets and report missed payments on your personal credit reports if you fail to repay the loan.

 Show your statements: A service provider might not agree to provide a credit reference letter, but that doesn’t mean your payments were useless.
-Provide historical statements showing on-time payments to a requester.
+Provide statements showing a consistent history of on-time payments.
 Unfortunately, that requires that the requester manually review everything (which is why they’d prefer a letter from the previous service provider).

 Make a deposit: Sometimes a large deposit is your only option.
-After a period of on-time payments, you may be able to get the deposit returned or credited to your account.
+After an extended period of on-time payments, you may be able to get the deposit returned or credited to your account.

 Use a cosigner: A cosigner can help you get approved for a loan or get utilities.
 That person signs your agreement with you, and their credit scores and income are included in the approval decision.
-By guaranteeing repayment, the cosigner takes a significant risk—they’re 100 percent responsible for making any payments that you don’t make.
+By guaranteeing repayment, the cosigner takes a significant risk—they’re 100% responsible for making any payments you don’t make.

 Personal or Character References